Contact Information

 Biography

-When I'm not working, I love watching Star Trek, making zines and linocuts, two-stepping to fast drums, reading spec fic, and riding public transportation.
+When I'm not working, I love reading speculative fiction, making zines and linocuts, two-stepping to fast drums, and riding public transportation.
 I believe that historical research is not only a life-saving and politically essential tool for understanding systems of power that shape our lives but also, frankly, an incredibly fun way to spend a Saturday night.
 I serve UW students and local community members and welcome requests for insight, support, or advocacy.